vadistic/fluent-async-proxy/README.md

 Of course you can create chained objects/classes instances with load of boilerplate & some design restrictions.
 But there seems to be easier & more powerful way with ES6 proxies.

 There are pros & cons of meta-programming, arguably it makes code harder to reason about so use responsibly.
-I had in mind creating/ auto-generating api clients while, but it's kind of generic path proxy for any util.
+I had in mind creating/ auto-generating api clients, but it's kind of generic pattern for any path proxy.

 ## Features